Battle of the Hills: French plan

-German defensive preparations
+German preparations

 The high ground from Mont Cornillet to the west, ran north-east to the height of Mont Blond, on to Mont Haut and then descended by Le Casque to Le Téton.
 Just in front of Mont Haut was Mont Perthois, at about the same height as Mont Cornillet.
 An attack from the south on Mont Blond and Mont Haut, could be subjected to enfilade fire by the Germans on Mont Cornillet and Mont Perthois.
 Mont Sans Nom lay about 1.5 mi to the south-east of Le Téton, at the same height as Mont Blond, with Côte 181 at the south end.

 The two defensive lines built before the Herbstschlacht (Second Battle of Champagne, September–November 1915), had been increased to four and in places to five lines, which enclosed defensive zones by early 1917.
 The number of communication trenches in the defensive zones had been increased, trenches and dugouts deepened and huge amounts of concrete used, to reinforce the fortifications against French artillery-fire.
 Two tunnels, capable of accommodating several battalions of infantry, had been dug under the north slope of Mont Cornillet and the north-east side of Mont Perthois.
 The Cornillet Tunnel had three galleries, with light railways along two of the galleries, a transverse connecting tunnel and air shafts up to the top of the hill.
 The tunnel under Mont Perthois was less elaborate but had many machine-gun posts and exits, from which a French attack on Le Casque and Le Téton, could be engaged and used as a jumping-off points for counter-attacks.

 The German defences between the Suippes and the Vesle, lay on a plateau overlooked by Mont Berru 267 m high and along Moronvilliers Ridge, which was about 10 km long and about 210 m high.
 The ridge dominated the plain of Châlons and there was a parallel, lower ridge about 130 m high, which met the main ridge at the village of Beine; the two ridges declined steeply to the south.
 The German defence was based on zones 9–10 km deep; the first position lay at the foot of the forward slope with three trench lines K1, K2 and K3; the Zwischen-Stellung (Intermediate Position, also Riegel I Stellung) had been built on the reverse slopes connected by tunnels.
 The third position was on the north slope of the second ridge and the fourth position lay along the foot of the reverse slope.
 A fifth reserve position, the Suippesstellung lay further back.
 The 3rd Army positions were divided into five sectors, from Béthény to Prosnes, Prosnes to Sainte-Marie-à-Py, Sainte-Marie-à-Py to Tahure, Tahure to Rouvroy and Rouvroy to Argonne, with 17 divisions, including Eingreif divisions and fresh units, which had been transferred from other parts of the Western Front.